alfsouza708/airtable-take-home/README.md

 - **How you would test this if you had more time.**

 I would start by getting the specifics about the final product, such as what is the core of implementation, what tools would I use.
 Then I would implement the basic funcionalities, before styling them (I styled first here).
-Lastly I would refactor all of it's content on smaller components, writing unit tests for each one.